0xthelaughingman/ChromeExtensionTutorial/README.md

         Solution: Use a timer that bypasses the suspension/halt.
 In this case, a Timer based on AudioContext.
     * Make the hidden canvas dimensions dynamic as well, based on the video stream resolution.

+Chrome-Extension:
+we have a manifest file from which we are loading our script. if user has our extension installed, it will load our script to takeOver the camera.